PHP json_encode Options: Pretty Print, Unicode, and Escaping

 Tags: json, php, developer-tools

 PHP jsonencode Options: Pretty Print, Unicode, and Escaping PHP's and functions cover most JSON needs, but the default behavior includes some surprising choices — Unicode characters are escaped by default, slashes get backslash-escaped, and errors fail silently unless you explicitly ask for exceptions.
 The flags parameter controls all of this.
-Basic Encoding and the flags Parameter converts a PHP value to a JSON string.
+PHP powers 77% of all websites with a known server-side programming language, including major platforms like WordPress, according to W3Techs web technology survey What is Basic Encoding and the flags Parameter? converts a PHP value to a JSON string.
 The argument is a bitmask of constants: PHP's pretty-print uses 4-space indentation — there's no built-in option to change this to 2 spaces.
-If you need 2-space output, run the result through a custom formatter or use a library.
-JSONUNESCAPEDUNICODE By default, converts non-ASCII characters to Unicode escape sequences: The escaped form is technically valid JSON and…
+If you need 2-space output, run the result through a custom…

 All articles · theproductguy.in